python-websockets/websockets/docs/design.rst

 - :attr:`~protocol.WebSocketCommonProtocol.keepalive_ping_task` runs
   :meth:`~protocol.WebSocketCommonProtocol.keepalive_ping()` which sends Ping frames at regular intervals and ensures that corresponding Pong frames are received.
-It is cancelled when the connection terminates.
+It is canceled when the connection terminates.
 It never exits with an exception other than :exc:`~asyncio.CancelledError`.

 - :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` runs